w314/notes/000-knowledge/react.md

 - when passing object use te
 ### useEffect

+Effects let a component connect to and synchronize with external systems.

+This hook lets you perform side effects in function components.
+It's like componentDidMount, componentDidUpdate, and componentWillUnmount combined in class components.

 allows you to perform some logic at specific points of the applications life